 Matti Vuorre

-My research focuses on psychological functioning in the context of digital technologies and environments.
-Much of my recent work has focused on the roles that digital technologies—particularly video games—play in individuals’ well-being.
-In my work, I apply statistical methods to large-scale datasets and conduct controlled experiments.
-I also place great emphasis on the transparency and reproducibility of all my work.
+I am a research psychologist interested in psychological functioning especially in the context of digital technologies.
+In my work, I apply statistical methods to large-scale datasets and conduct controlled experiments in order to understand cognition, behavior, and well-being both on- and offline.
 For more information, you can take a look at my vita, check out my Tilburg profile here, or browse this website.

 Employment